Imburse-Payments/imburse-payments.github.io/pages/getting-started/reward-groups.md

 When adding a new Reward Group, the name must be unique.
 The name is displayed in the Client Portal UI to identify the Reward Groups added to a Payout Collection Rule.

 ### Enabling & Disabling a Reward
-An alternative to permantly removing a Reward from the Reward Group is to `disable` it.
+An alternative to permanently removing a Reward from the Reward Group is to `disable` it.
 Use this functionality when particular rewards should not be available to your customers.

 Set the `enabled` property of the applicable [Reward Item Model](#reward-item-model) to `false` to disable the reward.
 Set it back to `true` re-enable it.